saizai/gayhomophobe/readme.md

 Make sure new image has `go+r` permissions.

-4. Update new winner section
+d) Update new winner section
 ---

 Use the "came out" or "was caught" text depending on star status of winner.
 Leave and comment out the opposite text if swapping.